 In a batch gradient descent:

-• At each iteration, the gradient is computed for the entire dataset.
-It is also known as the vanilla gradient descent.
+- The gradient is computed for the entire dataset at each iteration.
+This process is also known as vanilla gradient descent.

 In Stochastic Gradient Descent (SGD):

-• As compared to the batch gradient, SGD converges much faster because it updates the weight more frequently and is therefore efficient for large data.
+- Compared to the batch gradient, SGD converges much faster because it updates the weight more frequently and is, therefore, efficient for large data.

 Mini-Batch Gradient Descent:

-• It is the combination of batch gradient descent and SGD.
-It is also referred to as the vanilla mini-batch gradient descent.
+- It is the combination of batch gradient descent and SGD, also known as vanilla mini-batch gradient descent.

 Summarizing the variants of the gradient descents: